 Years ago, there were limited cures for colds and flu.
 Bedrest was probably the best cure then.
 It was also a time people stayed home out of respect for others so they would not expose them.
 Today, people venture out loaded with medications to reduce the symptoms.

 Some feel they must go to work because they are “irreplaceable” or at risk of losing their jobs.
 Responsible companies develop good sick leave policies.
-Our John Henry's Plumbing, Heating, and Air’s posted policy reads, “John Henry's Plumbing, Heating, and Air cares about the health of our team and customers.
+Our John Henry's Plumbing, Heating, Air, and Electrical’s posted policy reads, “John Henry's Plumbing, Heating, Air, and Electrical cares about the health of our team and customers.
 Please stay home if you are sick so the illness does not spread, and the healing process proceeds faster”.
-We also offer free flu shots to John Henry's Plumbing, Heating, and Air’s team.
+We also offer free flu shots to John Henry's Plumbing, Heating, Air, and Electrical’s team.

 Should some businesses have stricter sick policies?
 According to a survey performed by The Center for Research and Public Policy, 51% of food workers who do everything from grow and process food to cook and serving it said they “always” or “frequently” go to work when they’re sick.
 The same can probably be said for all businesses, schools, organizations, and the list goes on.